 Firstly, Donald Lee Bujok had a military background, serving with the Sixth Infantry Division for approximately eight months in 1954.
 The 6th Infantry Division of the United States Army was active in World War I, World War II, and the last years of the Cold War.
 Known as "Red Star" - and formerly called the Sight Seein' Sixth - the 6th Division was reactivated on the 4th October 1950 at Fort Ord, California.
 There the division remained throughout the Korean War, training troops and providing personnel for combat, but was never deployed overseas as an entity itself and was again inactivated on the 3rd April 1956.

-First of all Donald Lee Bujok had a military background, serving with the sixth infantry for approximately eight months in 1954 and while stationed there would have come across the California Veterans Association symbol which looks very similar to the symbol the Zodiac placed on the upper left of the envelope and at the foot of the card once opened (seen here on the left).
+While stationed there, Bujok would have come across the California Veterans Association symbol which looks very similar to the symbol the Zodiac placed on the upper left of the envelope and at the foot of the card once opened (seen here below left).

-He is now waiting on news from the FBI and Napa County for results on the evidence he has submitted to see if his prime suspect matches DNA and fingerprints held in storage in the Zodiac case files.
+Finally, photographs of Donald Lee Bujok wearing military issue glasses, which he often wore in later life, bear an uncanny resemblance to the famous Zodiac composite sketch.
+For the full analysis of Kevin Robert Brooks interpretation and theories on why Donald Lee Bujok is a firm candidate for the Zodiac attacks, please visit here: He is now waiting on news from the FBI and Napa County for the results regarding the evidence he has submitted, to hopefully discover if his prime suspect matches the DNA and fingerprints held in storage in the Zodiac case files.